Jakub Mazur

 }

-After every pixel has its closest centroid, we need to move each centroid to the average color of all pixels assigned to it.
-I use running totals for this, because every pixel already knows which centroid it belongs to.
+After every pixel has its closest centroid, we move each centroid to the average color of all pixels assigned to it.
+I use running totals for this because every pixel already knows which centroid it belongs to.

 const sums: Rgb[] = Array.from({ length: k }, () => [0, 0, 0]);